soulgeo/console-wars/README.md

 The game starts with both players having 30 HP.
 If one player's HP goes to 0, the other player wins.

-Each turn, each player can take one of 5 different actions.
+Each turn, each player can take one of 5 different actions, by typing its name in lowercase on the console when prompted.

 ### Actions